Bordered Floer homology for manifolds with torus boundary via immersed curves: Bordered invariants as train tracks

-We require that (1) all intersections between edges are transverse and away from the bordered curves $\alpha$ and $\beta$ and (2) near a vertex, all edges are orthogonal to the curve (\(\alpha\) or \(\beta\)) that the vertex lies on.
-The image of \(\Gamma\) is an {\em immersed train-track} which we will denote by $\tracks$.
-A concrete example is shown in Figure \ref{fig:naive-track-example}.
+We require that (1) all intersections between edges are transverse and away from the parametrizing curves $\alpha$ and $\beta$ and (2) near a vertex, all edges are orthogonal to the curve (\(\alpha\) or \(\beta\)) that the vertex lies on.
+This gives $\tracks_\Gamma$ the structure of an immersed train track (following Thurston's notion of a train track in a surface, see for example \cite{Mosher2003}).
+An immersed train track is an immersed graph for which all edges incident at a vertex share a common tangent line.
+Following the usual terminology (inspired by railroad junctions), the vertices of an immersed train track are referred to as {\em switches}.
+An important point is that, just as $\Gamma$ need not be connected as a graph, the immersed train track $\tracks_\Gamma$, constituting equivalent data, may consist of a union of a collection of immersed train tracks.